LauraWartschinski/overflow_with_joy/README.md

 ![exploit2](https://github.com/LauraWartschinski/overflow_with_joy/blob/master/img/exploit2.png)

 The programm `exploit2` just produces the correct number of bytes as an output.
+Execute both with `./hackme2 $(./exploit2)`.

 ## Hackme 3 ##

-`hackme3.c`
+For this example, the goal is to execute some arbitrary commands that were not programmed into `hackme3.c`.
+This is the original sourcecode:

 ```
 #include<stdio.h>